cfelde/AKAP-docs/docs/components.md

 ### Collections

 AKAP utils includes a section for collections.
-Collections are contracts that provide a specific data structure implementation on top of AKAP, as of which we currently have one.
+Collections are contracts that provide a specific data structure implementation on top of AKAP.

+#### SimpleMap

+The simple map implementation can be found on [https://github.com/cfelde/AKAP-utils/blob/master/contracts/collections/SimpleMap.sol](https://github.com/cfelde/AKAP-utils/blob/master/contracts/collections/SimpleMap.sol).

+You would use this if all you need is a simple key value mapping, but with the added benefit of all the features found in AKAP.
+This includes write access and separation of code and data location.

+The following features are supported:

+* Get, put, update and remove entries, all with O(1) complexity
+* Manage write access using AKAP / domain manager features

+Some limitations apply:

+* Keys must conform to the requirements of AKAP node labels, being between 1 and 32 bytes.
+* Because nodes can never be deleted, removing an entry will leave behind a node.

+The first of these limitations can be solved with various techniques to shorten your keys, for example hashing.
+The second isn't really a problem as the actual data on the node left behind is removed.
+And should the same key be used again on that map, the existing node will be reused.

+If you've ever implemented or looked at the implementation of a hash map / dictionary in a "normal language environment" like Java or Python, you will know that the likelihood of a hash collision is high.
+This is then handled by allowing for multiple slots, so that different entries can share the same hash.

+Our SimpleMap is a bit different because we use cryptographic hashes, more specifically the Keccak-256 algorithm, as used to calculate node ids.
+It is sufficiently statistically unlikely that a map will see a collision, thereby allowing us to avoid the complexity and gas cost of implementing slots.

 #### LinkedHashMap

 The linked hash map implementation can be found on [https://github.com/cfelde/AKAP-utils/blob/master/contracts/collections/LinkedHashMap.sol](https://github.com/cfelde/AKAP-utils/blob/master/contracts/collections/LinkedHashMap.sol).
+Compared to the SimpleMap, additional features are supported related to entry enumeration.

 The following features are supported:

 * Get, put, update and remove entries, all with O(1) complexity
+* Manage write access using AKAP / domain manager features
 * Enumerate entries in the order they were inserted, either forwards or backwards
-* Manage write access using AKAP / domain manager features

 Some limitations apply: